Diversity, Equity, Inclusion, and Belonging at Bloomsburg

 Instagram

-The Women’s Resource Center is dedicated to improving the status of women students, faculty, and staff at Bloomsburg.
-We do so through the development and implementation of educational programs, community outreach, victim advocacy, and referral services.
+The Women's Resource Center is dedicated to improving the status of women on campus through the development and implementation of educational programs, community outreach, victim advocacy, and referral services.

-- Address the needs of a diverse female population.
+- Address the needs of a diverse population of women

-- Promote equity, advancement and empowerment of all women on campus.
+- Advance and empower all women on campus

 Contact the Women's Resource Center